har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 * Optional MCLK output generation
 * Uses inexpensive Aliexpress-sourced STM32F411 "Black Pill" and PCM5102A modules.

 This USB-DAC is a noticeable improvement from my laptop headphone output, when driving my old iPhone SE standard wired earbuds.
 Better clarity in general and with punchier bass.
-I normally re-use my prototype modules for whatever new project comes to mind, but I am now using this setup as a permanent headphone driver.
+I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver.

 ## Credits